jamescowens/Boxel-Demo/README.md

 docker-compose restart boxel
 ```

-Now if you got to the browser using the docker-machine ip(example: http://http://192.168.99.100:8080/).
+Now if you got to the web containers ip (http://[docker-machine ip]:8080).
-Login using the docker-machine ip (192.168.99.100:8080) and boxel as the room.
+Login using the docker-machine ip ([docker-machine ip]:8080) and boxel as the room.
 You should see yourself in
 realtime boxelized and sending to redis it's palletized code ready to drawn using Minecraft blocks.